Ujstor/Python-Puzzles/README.md

-# Python Puzzles
+# Python exercises

-This repository contains solutions to the Python puzzles found on [w3resource.com](https://www.w3resource.com/python-exercises/puzzles/index.php).
+This repository contains solutions to the Python puzzles found on [w3resource.com](https://www.w3resource.com/python-exercises/).

-Each file contains a Python program that solves a particular puzzle.
-The puzzles are organized into folders based on their level of difficulty: "Easy", "Medium", "Hard", and "Expert".
+Each file contains a Python program that solves a particular puzzle category.

 ## Getting Started